gr0undling/var-calculator/README.md

 	- When Trade is calculated, the program displays all the relevant data to the user (asset type, investment amount, confidence level, and VaR as % and £)

-	- When Portofolio is chosen, the user is prompted to choose a portofolio and enter the confidence level, since the asset types and investment amounts have been harcoded for the portfolio
+	- When Portfolio is chosen, the user is prompted to choose a portofolio and enter the confidence level, since the asset types and investment amounts have been harcoded for the portfolio

 	- When Trade is calculated, the program displays all the relevant data to the user (portfolio name,